skifli/skifli/README.md

 # Hey there:wave:![Profile Views](https://komarev.com/ghpvc/?username=skifli)

-**I'm skifli** - a random 14 year old kid from the UK, who has 3+ years of experience in too many languages.
+**I'm skifli** - a full-stack dev from the UK.
 Welcome to my home away from home.
-Since you are here, why not [**visit my website**](https://skifli.github.io)?
+Since you are here, why not [**visit my website**](https://skifli.pages.dev)?
 Oh and also contact methods are there if ya want :3.

 ### 📊 WakaTime Stats